-This hearty potato and cheddar cheese soup is a perfect choice for cool fall evenings.
+This hearty potato and cheddar soup is a perfect choice for cool fall evenings.
 Be sure to use a good quality cheese.
 It is important for the dish’s full bodied flavor.
+This soup is one of my favorite one pot meals.

 I like chunks of potato in my soup.
 For a creamier soup, puree the mixture before serving.